The territoriality of protection

 Indeed, the monopoly right attached to the French patent stops at the French borders (Law No. 92-597 codifying the Intellectual Property Code, July 1st.
 1992, art 4.): no counterfeiter can exist beyond our borders.

-The use of a counterfeit device in a ship (excluding cargo), an airplane (or a spare part of an airplane), a car (or a spare part of a car), etc. penetrating temporarily or accidentally on French territory is not considered to be an infringement (A5ter CUP).
+The use of a counterfeit device in a ship (except cargo), an airplane (or an airplane spare part), a car (or a car spare part), etc. temporarily or accidentally entering French territory is not considered to be a forgery (A5ter CUP).

 Article L613-3 CPI distinguishes between counterfeit acts relating to: